Skip to content

 • ensure that persons authorised to process Customer Data are bound by confidentiality obligations;

-• not engage sub-processors without Customer’s prior written consent (which shall not be unreasonably withheld), and flow down equivalent data protection obligations to any sub-processor;
+• not engage sub-processors without Customer’s prior written consent, and flow down equivalent data protection obligations to any sub-processor;

 • notify Customer without undue delay (and in any event within 72 hours) upon becoming aware of a personal data breach affecting Customer Data;